AHerrick76/StealthJava/README.md

 ## Acknowledgement

 Parts of this game were originally developed as an independent final project for a University of Pennsylvania Computer Science course, CIS-120.
-Development work continued after the class finished.
+Development continued after the class finished.